 - Known left ventricular ejection fraction <50% as determined by multiple gated acquisition scan or echocardiogram within 28 days prior to enrollment.

-- History of clinically significant cardiac arrhythmias, as determined by the investigator.
-17. Patients with a Fridericia-corrected QT (QTcF) interval of >450 msec on the screening electrocardiogram (ECG) (using the QTcF formula), has a short/long QT syndrome, or history of QT prolongation/Torsades de Pointes.
-18. Patients with a history of an active infection (viral, bacterial, or fungal) requiring systemic therapy within 10 days before enrollment, including but not limited to tuberculosis.
-19. Patients who have active human immunodeficiency virus (HIV), hepatitis B, or hepatitis C infections.
-20. Patients that are currently receiving treatment with drugs known to be moderate or strong inhibitors or inducers of isoenzyme CYP1A (including but not limited: α-Naphthoflavone, Furafylline, Omeprazole, Lansoprazole) and isoenzyme CYP3A (including but not limited: Itraconazole, Ketoconazole, Azamulin, Troleandomycin, Verapamil, Rifampicin).
+- History of clinically significant cardiac arrhythmias unsuitable to participate, as determined by the investigator.
+16. Patients with a Fridericia-corrected QT (QTcF) interval of >450 msec on the screening ECG (using the QTcF formula), has a short/long QT syndrome, or history of QT prolongation/Torsades de Pointes.
+17. Patients with a history of an active infection (viral, bacterial, or fungal) requiring systemic therapy within 10 days before enrollment, including but not limited to tuberculosis.
+18. Patients who have active human immunodeficiency virus (HIV), hepatitis B, or hepatitis C infections.
+19. Patients that are currently receiving treatment with drugs known to be moderate or strong inhibitors or inducers of isoenzyme CYP1A (including but not limited: α-Naphthoflavone, Furafylline, Omeprazole, Lansoprazole) and isoenzyme CYP3A (including but not limited: Itraconazole, Ketoconazole, Azamulin, Troleandomycin, Verapamil, Rifampicin).
 The patients must have discontinued moderate or strong inducers for at least 2 weeks prior to study enrollment and must have discontinued moderate or strong inhibitors for at least 1 week before study enrollment.
-Spironolactone, Strong bile salt export pump (BSEP) inhibitors, grapefruit juice, herbal medicines such as St. John's wort, Kava, ephedra, gingko biloba, dehydroepiandrosterone, yohimbe, saw palmetto and ginseng should be discontinued.
-21. Sexually active males not willing to use a condom during the whole course of the study and for 16 weeks after stopping treatment.
+Spironolactone Strong bile salt export pump (BSEP) inhibitors, grapefruit juice, herbal medicines such as St. John's wort, Kava, ephedra, gingko biloba, dehydroepiandrosterone, yohimbe, saw palmetto and ginseng should be discontinued.
+20. Sexually active males not willing to use a condom during the whole course of the study and for 16 weeks after stopping treatment.
 Male patients must not father a child in this period.
 A condom is required to be used also by vasectomized men as well as during intercourse with a male partner in order to prevent delivery of the drug via seminal fluid.
-22. Patients with any other medical, psychiatric, or social condition, including substance abuse, which in the opinion of the investigator, would preclude participation in the study.
-23. Patients with a history of upper gastrointestinal bleeding or peptic disease in the previous 6 months.
-24. Patients have previously received AKT or PI3 kinase pathway or mTOR inhibitors.
-25. Any condition that in the assessment of the investigator renders the patient not suitable for participation in this clinical study protocol
+21. Patients with any other medical, psychiatric, or social condition, including substance abuse, which in the opinion of the investigator, would preclude participation in the study.
+22. Patients with a history of upper gastrointestinal bleeding or uncontrolled peptic disease in the previous 3 months which in Investigator's opinion may impact patient's participation in the trial.
+23. Patients have previously received AKT or PI3 kinase pathway or mTOR inhibitors

 View trial on ClinicalTrials.gov